BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-pilgrimage-to-leverett.md

 <hr/>

 <p>
-On that day in 2009, I drove to Leverett, spent maybe 30 minutes at the site of the Pagoda, then drove home.
+On that day in 2009, I drove to Leverett, spent maybe 30 minutes at the site of the pagoda, then drove home.
 About 11 hours round-trip.
 </p>

 <hr/>

 <p>
 People have been making pilgrimages for thousands of years.
-A pilgrimage need not to be religious.
+A pilgrimage need not be religious.
 It could be to the Grand Canyon or the Eiffel Tower.
 I've noticed, as well, that pilgrimages are often on foot: walking to a holy land of some kind.
 </p>

 <p>
-Earlier that same summer, on the way home from a different pilgrimage of sorts - to coastal Maine and back - I was talking to my father on the phone.
+Earlier that same summer, on the way home from a different pilgrimage of sorts — to coastal Maine and back — I was talking to my father on the phone.
 He told me Jack Kerouac used to feel somehow "wiped clean" after his travels.
 </p>